 This section will cover anything that plugs into the wall or connects to the internet.
 If you have a Mac I automated most of these suggestions in a shell script in this repo.

-Patch – You should take some time to make sure that your Operating system and all installed software is patched.
-I wrote MacOS-Maid that does this for me: https://github.com/jgamblin/MacOS-Maid
+Patch – You should take some time to make sure that your operating system and all installed software is patched and updated.

 Pick up a privacy screen – 97% of adults admit to phone snooping.
 It’s not a stretch to see how this could be a major issue at a security conference.
 The solution, pick up a privacy screen.

-You can easily find a screen for your specific devices on Amazon.
+You can easily find a privacy screen for your specific devices on Amazon.

-Patch – Apple has been in the habit of releasing iOS patches near Black Hat and Defcon for the last few years.
+Patch – Apple has been in the habit of releasing iOS patches near Black Hat and DEF CON for the last few years and this year is no different with the release of iOS 13 beta.
 You should take some time a week before the conference and check for system updates for your phone and also open your phone’s app store to make sure that all of the applications you have installed are updated as well.

 USB power pack – If you can afford it, carrying around a power pack is a great way to not end up with a dead phone in Vegas.
 It also helps in case you need a charge and the nearest USB power source just happens to be a conveniently placed physical “honeypot.”

-I like this one as it can give my MacBook a boost as well: https://www.amazon.com/Anker-PowerCore-Ultra-High-Capacity-Portable/dp/B014ZO46LK
+I like this Anker PowerCore+ as it can give my MacBook a boost as well.